rkitover/android-tablet-setup-guide/README.md

 .

 2. Right click on the panel, select `Configure Panel`.
 Go to `Widgets`.
-Remove any or all of the following if desired: desktop changer, quick launch and show desktop.
+Remove the following if desired: desktop changer and show desktop.

 3. Right click on the panel, select `Configure Panel -> Panel`, select `auto-hide`, deselect `visible thin margin`.